 If your vape pen comes with a detachable tank, following the vape tank cleaning tips will do the job.
 Maintaining the battery section clean is also important, but take care to not use water on it.
 A soft cloth will work for everyday maintenance, and stains can be removed with the use of a wet towel.
 Just make sure you don’t get buttons and charging ports wet.

-For vape pens that come in a one-piece design, things get a little trickier.
+For vape pens starter kits that come in a one-piece design, things get a little trickier.
 Since water and electronics don’t go well together, even if you try to rinse your device carefully there are many things that can go wrong.
 The safest and easiest way to clean an AIO vape pen is using a Q-tip.
 Soak a Q-tip in propylene glycol or distilled water and wipe the inside of the tank section thoroughly.
 For even better results, go over it once more with a dry Q-tip.
 This way you will be able to remove most of the gunk effectively.

 First thing to note is that different brands of e-juice are fine to be mixed.
 Whether you like the taste of the mix is different.
 For most people, thoroughly cleaning their vapes every time they change e-liquid sounds like a lot of work.
 Is cleaning your tank between juices necessary?
 It doesn’t have to be.